awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

 | 15 | :exception\-type | 7 | varies | varies, see below |
 | 13 | :message\-type | 7 | 9 | exception |

-The `exception-type` header contains one of the following values\.
+The `exception-type` header contains one of the following values:
 + `BadRequestException` – There was a client error when the stream was created, or an error occurred while streaming data\.
 Make sure that your client is ready to accept data and try your request again\.
-+ `InternalFailureException` – Amazon Transcribe had a problem during the handshake with the client\.
++ `InternalFailureException` – Amazon Transcribe Medical had a problem during the handshake with the client\.
 Try your request again\.
 + `LimitExceededException` – The client exceeded the concurrent stream limit\.
-For more information, see [Amazon Transcribe Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits-amazon-transcribe) in the *Amazon Web Services General Reference*\.
+For more information, see [Amazon Transcribe Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits-amazon-transcribe) in the *Amazon Web Services General Reference*\.
 Reduce the number of streams that you are transcribing\.
 + `UnrecognizedClientException` – The WebSocket upgrade request was signed with an incorrect access key or secret key\.
 Make sure that you are correctly creating the access key and try your request again\.

-In addition, Amazon Transcribe can return any of the common service errors\.
+In addition, Transcribe Medical can return any of the common service errors\.
 For a list, see [Common Errors](https://docs.aws.amazon.com/transcribe/latest/dg/CommonErrors.html)\.